 The learnings from the training design, implementation and evaluation contributed immensely in helping all of us understand the implications and processes involved in digital SGBV trainings.
 This kind of simulated exercise has made us all better equipped and prepared to be the effective digital Gender Trainers we all hope and have set out to be.

-As a part of the organizing team, WED asked me to create an evaluation form for all the participants to get a sense of their learnings, growth and satisfaction from this Training.
+As a part of the organizing team, WED asked me to create an evaluation form for all the participants to get a sense of their learnings, growth and satisfaction from this training.
 One of the questions the WED team had wanted me to pose was whether or not attending the training virtually led to meeting the participants learning needs and expectations.
-80 % of the participants responded very positively to this and even noted how this would help them in their own future virtual trainings.
+To this, 80 % of the participants responded very positively and even noted how this would help them in their own future virtual trainings.